What are we about?

 We are curious to learn how bacteria work, and in figuring out ways to make bacteria (even more) useful.
 We have both fundamental and applied projects, and are always happy to pursue research in new and interesting directions.

-How do bacteria cells know how fast they are growing?
+How do growing bacteria cells know how much membrane they need to make?

 Producing antibacterial compounds in bacteria